A husband and wife rowed from California to Hawaii in 45 days fueled by a sugar-free, low carb, high-fat ketogenic diet.

 Inkinen, who's originally from Finland, followed a sugar-free ketogenic diet with a macronutrient ratio of 70% fat, 21% percent protein and 9% carbs during the 45-day Fat Chance Row.

-By drastically reducing carbs, the ketogenic diet forces the body to enter a state called ketosis, which suppresses appetite, said obesity expert Dr. Eric Westman explained in the book Keto Clarity.
+By drastically reducing carbs, the ketogenic diet forces the body to enter a state called ketosis, which suppresses appetite, said obesity expert Dr. Eric Westman, co-author of Keto Clarity.

 Inkinen is the co-founder of the real estate group Trulia, which was recently acquired by Zillow for $3.5 billion in stock.
 He joins a growing number of endurance athletes who are sold on the health benefits of low-carb, high-fat diets such as the ketogenic and Paleo plans.